Dredger Suffers Engine Room Fire Near St. John’s River

 On the unforgettable day of September 2, 1859, British astronomer Richard Carrington made a remarkable discovery – a larger white flare on the sun.
 His observation of the first Coronal Mass Ejection (CME) was confirmed by others and soon after the mesmerizing Polar Lights aurora dipped down as far as Cuba.
 But the event brought more than celestial beauty.
 This phenomenon had a remarkable effect on the telegraph wires – the most advanced technology of the time.
 Across the United States and Europe, malfunctions caused communication chaos and ignited wildfires.
 It was a remarkable event that wreaked havoc that was manageable mostly because it occurred nearly two decades before telephones and 23 years before the first centralized commercial generation of electricity

-A CME is a colossal eruption of solar material and magnetic fields that are unleashed from the sun’s atmosphere.
-It is composed of billions of tons of plasma and magnetic fields that hurtle at speeds of up to several million miles per hour.
-When CMEs clash with Earth’s magnetic field, they can cause geomagnetic storms that can wreak havoc on power grids, satellite communications, and even ship navigation systems.
+A Coronal Mass Ejection (CME) is a massive eruption of solar plasma and magnetic fields from the Sun’s outer atmosphere, blasting billions of tons of charged particles into space at speeds of several million miles per hour.
+When these solar eruptions collide with Earth’s magnetic field, they can trigger geomagnetic storms capable of disrupting power grids, satellite communications, and ship navigation systems, causing widespread technological disturbances.

 “Even limited damage would mean hours or days of disrupted communications and grid operations,” wrote Vaclav Smil in his 2022 book How The World Really Works.
 “A massive geomagnetic storm would sever all of these links on a global scale… Estimates of global damage differ by an order of magnitude, from $2 trillion to $20 trillion, but that refers only to expenditures, not to the value of lives lost during prolonged spells without communication, lights, air conditioning, hospital equipment, refrigeration, and industrial production.”

 The most recent mega-CME occurred in 2012 and was so powerful that it was visible from Earth as a bright flash in the sky.
-It was also detected by several spacecraft, including NASA’s Solar Dynamics Observatory and the Solar and Heliospheric Observatory.
+It was also detected by several spacecraft, including NASA images from its Solar Dynamics Observatory and the Solar and Heliospheric Observatory.
 The CME was estimated to be about 10 times larger than any other CME ever recorded by modern equipment and is thought to be comparable to the Carrington event.

 But the 2012 CME did not destroy satellites or damaged much electrical equipment worldwide.
 Why?
 Sunspots are highly directional and depend on the location of the sun and where on the giant mass the ejection occurs.
 The 2012 CME wasn’t pointing at us and the sun’s slow rotational period of about 25 days resulted in the electromagnetic beam missing Earth with a margin of approximately nine days.